Shopping in Branson is only complete after visiting four stores that beckon groups with vintage oddities and long-forgotten toys.

 In 1961, Dick and June Hartley’s dream of owning and operating a five-and-dime shop became a reality when they opened their doors in Branson, Missouri.
-Dick’s 5 & 10 holds onto the nostalgia of yesteryear, offering a cornucopia of new and old sights, sounds, souvenirs and collections.
-Vintage trains chug overhead as the expansive collection becomes fully apparent when you walk through the doors.
+Dick’s 5 & 10 holds onto the childhood of yesteryear, offering a cornucopia of new and old sights, sounds, souvenirs and collections.
+Vintage trains chug overhead as the expansive assortment becomes fully apparent when you walk through the doors.

 Unique Glittering Gifts

 For 36 years, The Crystal Fish Gifts shop has been featuring unique artisanal merchandise from local crafters and shopping in the world markets to offer one-of-a-kind items.
-With top brands like Pandora, Swarovski, and Spartina 449, there’s no excuse not to get the ladies a little something.
+With top brands like Pandora, Swarovski, and Spartina 449, there’s no excuse not to get your loved one something while shopping in Branson.

 According to owner Tim Cherry, “Most goodies are likely designed and made by local talents; you’ll find pottery, blown glass, casual apparel, vintage lake vibe decor, a little bit of bling and more.”

 Shop freshly scented goat milk soaps from Winwood Farm.
 View the handmade pottery collection made by Angel Brame and impressive blown glass art and glass oil lamps from Wren Helwig.
 Outdoor enthusiasts will appreciate the extensive lake map collection and lake house signage, beautiful bird feeders and melodious wind chimes.
-Steps from where the Roark Creek converges with Lake Taneycomo, enjoy the halcyon location and visit with the local ducks after shopping for charms and trinkets.
+Steps from where the Roark Creek converges with Lake Taneycomo, enjoy the halcyon location and visit with the local ducks post-shopping.

 Linda Cherry, owner and operator adds, “What matters most is the time spent with our patrons, quality products they can count on, honesty about how we treat them, [and] great gifts that are unique and fresh.”

 Most quaint American towns have a year-round Christmas shop and Branson is no exception.
-Kringles Christmas Store and Village Treasures was repurchased in 2005 by Mel Bilbo and has become a beloved stop in Branson for everything Christmas.
+Kringles Christmas Store and Village Treasures was repurchased in 2005 by Mel Bilbo.
+It’s a beloved store for year-round holiday shopping in Branson for everything Christmas.
 The white, red and green building is decorated with festive bows, wreaths and giant candy canes, inviting visitors into a magical Christmas universe.

 Mel emphasizes, “I often tell folks if they have a Scrooge in the family, just walk them through the double doors entrance of Kringles Christmas Shops, room one, and watch the ice [melt] from their heart as they gaze or gawk from left to right from floor to ceiling.
 From the near life-sized nativity to dozens more in manageable sizes, to the huge assortment of angels and birds and red balls and glass, acrylic, and cloisonne Christmas THINGS, there is something to make almost anyone laugh or cry or smile about the new and old Christmas memories.”

 As joyful melodies play, shop well-known and beloved Christmas collections from favorites like Snowbabies and Department 56 Villages.
-Reminisce over-blown glass ornaments from Christopher Radko that are sure to stir sentimental emotions.
-Personalize ornaments for a special gift, browse beautiful Fontanini nativity scenes or relax by the crackling fire and admire the warm glowing décor as holiday classics permeate the air.
-Don’t forget to glimpse the many unique artisanal crafts for sale from talented locals, which make a wonderful Branson-made souvenir or gift.
+Reminisce over-blown glass ornaments from Christopher Radko that are sure to stir sentimental feelings.
+Personalize ornaments for a special gift and browse beautiful Fontanini nativity scenes.
+Or relax by the crackling fire and admire the warm glowing décor as holiday classics permeate the air.
+Don’t forget to glimpse the many unique artisanal crafts for sale from talented locals, perfect for a Branson-made souvenir or gift.

-Curiosities, Cuisine and Artisanal Crafts All Under One Roof
+Curiosities, Cuisine and Artisanal Crafts Under One Roof

 By Heather Dale